amusarra/liferay-portal-database-all-in-one-support/README.md

 ## 2. Configure Liferay

-Below you can see the portal-ext.properties
+Below you can see the portal-ext.properties.
+In the sample file are shown configurations for Oracle, SQL Server, and DB2.

 ```
 ##